 21. Nasi lemak

 Next to roti prata, nasi lemak should be your next indulgent brekkie of choice.
 Translating roughly to ‘fat rice’, it’s also the perfect late-night treat: coconut rice topped with amazingly crispy fried chicken, fried prawns, a fried egg, a dollop of spicy-sweet sambal and sliced cucumbers for ‘balance’.
-Other variations include fried fish, otah or fish fillet (though why would you give up fried chicken?).
+Other variations include a hard boiled egg, fried fish, otah or fish fillet (though why would you give up fried chicken?).

 22. Pandan cake